1999AZZAR/Autonomous_Mobile_Manipulator/docs/software/CONTROL_SYSTEMS.md

 ---

-*This control systems documentation provides complete details for understanding, maintaining, and extending the LKS Robot Project's control architecture.*
+*This control systems documentation provides complete details for understanding, maintaining, and extending the Autonomous Mobile Manipulator's control architecture.*